Op8.16 Procurement Procedures

 - Student and employee travel, such as trips/tours/meetings/conferences and all related expenses, i.e. travel agency, air and ground transportation, lodging, meals, fees, et cetera.

 - Banquets/Conferences/Retreats – Rental of meeting space, food and beverage, except for grant funded events, which must be solicited or justified when above the solicitation thresholds.

-All purchases in the amount of $25,000 and over that result from solicitations shall be:
+All purchases $100,000 and over that result from solicitations shall be:

 The requirement for electronic posting or advertising may be waived if not feasible due to the services and supplies being available at a discount for only a limited period of time.

 The requirement for competitive solicitations may be waived when there exists a threat to life, property, public health, or public safety, when immediate expenditure is necessary for repairs to state property in order to protect against further loss of or damage to state property, to prevent or minimize serious disruption in state services, or to ensure the integrity of state records.
 Emergency procurement should only be utilized to purchase those supplies necessary to alleviate the emergency.

 Procurement for emergency situations shall be made with as much competition as is practicable under the circumstances.
 Per FEMA guidelines, purchases made under this provision should be complete within 70 business hours of the emergency event.

 When emergency procurement procedures are utilized, a brief written justification shall be provided.

 Board reporting shall be made per the G1.18 Contract Authorization Policy.

 Board of Governors Procurement Services Activity Report informational items > $100,000.00 and < $250,000.00 require approval by the University President, and are submitted for presidential approval during the weekly Administrative Council meetings.
 These items are presented as For Informational Purposes Only in the Board of Governors consent agenda in regular meetings.